Billyzou0741326/genshin-gallery-api/README.md

 Under each API, `Try it out` and `Execute` the example.

+Meanwhile on the console running the API server, there should be logs showing API requests.

+Otherwise no GUIs or web interface is provided for this project.
+This is a standalone project unrelated to the live deployment, and while that web frontend uses this rust implementation as its backend, the web interface is not in the scope of this project and is not for grading.

+Care was taken to avoid copyrights violation.
+See below for details.

 ## Copyright concerns (pixiv)

+Pixiv has no explicit policies to prohibit reposting.
+It is up to individual artists to decide whether they allow the reposting / redistribution of their artwork.

 List of pixiv artists that ok'd reposting as long as source to the art is provided: